-Additionally, when identifying the above emotional states, note the occurrence /reoccurrence pattern of these findings is an indicator of the level of emotional reactivity of the patient.
-Advanced protocols will address this topic in greater detail.
+Additionally, when identifying the right emotional jaw note the occurrence /reoccurrence pattern of this finding as an indicator of the level of emotional reactivity of the patient and the potential need for further investigation and therapy as on sees fit.

 - II.
-On the initial office visit /evaluation, (following completion of section I above), one should evaluate if an active vestibulo-ocular-reflex system (VOR) deficit is present or not.
-If a VOR deficit is identified (60-70% of general population) then the practitioner knows additional protocols will be needed (i.e. scoliosis) and optionally-language processing.
+On the initial office visit /evaluation (following completion of section I above), one should evaluate if an active vestibulo-ocular-reflex (VOR) deficit is present or not.
+If a VOR deficit is identified (65-70% of general population) then the practitioner knows additional protocols will be needed (i.e. scoliosis and optionally-language processing).
 If VOR is absent, then one will not need to include scoliosis and language processing protocols in one's treatment plan.
-Additionally clinical analysis will not show an obvious gait disturbance, i.e. leg turn-in will be symmetrical before gait treatment is initiated. - III.
-On follow up visits one should always complete the TMJ evaluation of section I above and verify symmetrical gait as described in section II, if not yet successfully treated. - IV.
-One can also use pre-screening steps to determine keys components of the N.O.T. protocol that need to be addressed especially when evaluating on subsequent visits: - a) Status of Gait and Centering reflexes (Leg turn-in or TL any centering reflex) - b) Status of the Superficial Immune System (Sp-21 or C-7 & T-1 fixation pattern). - c) Status of Endocrine system. - d) Status of Universal Jaw indicating systemic organ problems. - e) If more than one visit is utilized to correct gait reflexes and especially if scoliosis is present, one must make some minor gait centering corrections before proceeding on subsequent treatment visits.
+Additionally clinical analysis will not show obvious gait disturbance, i.e. leg turn-in will be symmetrical before treatment is initiated. - III.
+On follow up visits one should always complete the TMJ evaluation of section I above and verify gait (leg turn in) as described in section II if not yet successfully treated. - IV.
+One can also use pre-screening steps to determine keys components of the N.O.T. protocol that need to be addressed especially when evaluating on subsequent visits: - a) Status of Gait and Centering reflexes (Leg turn-in or TL any centering reflex) - b) Status of the Superficial Immune System (Sp-21 or C-7 & T-1 fixation pattern). - c) Status of Endocrine system. - d) Status of Universal Jaw indicating systemic organ problems. - e) If more than one visit is utilized to correct gait reflexes and scoliosis if present, one must make some minor gait corrections before proceeding on subsequent treatment visits.